Will the Stock Market Crash?

 Ed Yardeni spoke of the risk in a Fox Business interview recently.
 He drew a corollary to the roaring twenties of the 20th century which ended very badly.
 The stock market has soared to peaks and the forecasts for extreme continued growth are a little sketchy.
 Ed notes the danger of this “melt up” as it’s being referred to, however he doesn’t see any signs of recession.
 Yet he believes there is room for more growth.
 And just this week, he still concedes that no one knows for sure.

-Why Might a US Stock Market Crash be Imminent?
+The Transition Creates and Opportunity for a US Stock Market Crash

 1. Geopolitical Tensions and Protectionism